 The beautiful thing about this salad is you can adapt it to whatever fresh herbs and vegetables are in season.
 This particular salad features radishes and celery for vegetables, and parsley and tarragon for herbs.

 Other vegetable possibilities would be carrots, or cucumbers, or jicama.
-Herbs could be cilantro or basil and mint, and of course ample parsley.
+If you don’t have tarragon, sub in another pungent fresh herb, like cilantro or basil and mint.

 About fresh tarragon: